luebbertevan/animal-shelter-management-platform/spec.md

 #### Coordinator Flow

 1. Logs in (mobile app or web portal) to a dashboard showing animal statuses, pending tasks, and foster capacity.
 2. Adds a new intake via form (basic info, medical notes, photo upload).
+Can create as single animal or group (e.g., "Litter of 4 kittens").
 Status defaults to `Needs Foster`.
 3. Publishes foster opportunity or assigns directly to a known foster.
+Groups appear as single opportunities with count (e.g., "4 kittens").
-4. Communicates instructions through household chat; schedules medication reminders.
+4. Communicates instructions through household chat; schedules medication reminders (can apply to entire group or individuals).
 5. Reviews incoming updates, marks tasks complete, and adjusts care plans as needed.

 #### Foster Flow

-1. Logs in (mobile-friendly) and sees cards for current animals.
+1. Logs in (mobile-friendly) and sees cards for current animals (groups shown as single cards with count, e.g., "4 kittens").
-2. Taps an animal to view care instructions, upcoming tasks, and message history.
+2. Taps a card to view group or individual animal details, care instructions, upcoming tasks, and message history.
-3. Posts update (text, weight, meds given, photo) which appends to animal log.
+3. Posts update (text, weight, meds given, photo) which appends to animal log (can update entire group or individual animals).
 4. Receives reminder notifications; marks tasks done or requests help.
-5. Browses foster opportunities when available; signals interest to coordinator.
+5. Browses foster opportunities when available; sees groups and singles clearly labeled; signals interest to coordinator.

 ### Technical Approach (MVP)